mulleady96/CommentsApp/README.md

 # CommentsApp

-* Comment section app that you woud typically find on any social media app, online blog or online media outlet.
+* Comment section app that you would typically find on any social media app, online blog or online media outlet.